Find Nursing Colleges

 100% Women

 Inter American University of Puerto Rico - Arecibo is the 9th most popular school in the nation for students seeking a master's degree in maternal/child health and neonatal nursing.
-The average in-state tuition for full-time undergraduates is $4,560 per year, while in-state graduate students, on average, pay $3,870 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to maternal/child health and neonatal nursing majors at Inter American University of Puerto Rico - Arecibo.
+The average in-state tuition for full-time undergraduates is $4,848 per year, while in-state graduate students, on average, pay $4,086 per year.
+During the most recent year for which we have data, 6 people received their master's degree in maternal/child health and neonatal nursing from Inter American University of Puerto Rico - Arecibo.
 Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 #10